moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="col-xs-12 col-lg-4 col-md-6">
                         <div class="text-block text-block--right">
-                            <h1>MoveIt!
-Setup Assistant</h1>
+                            <h1>MoveIt Setup Assistant</h1>
-                            <p>Quickly setup any robot to work with MoveIt! with the step-by-step configuration wizard, or use popular pre-configured setups.
+                            <p>Quickly setup any robot to work with MoveIt with the step-by-step configuration wizard, or use popular pre-configured setups.
 Also includes configuration of Gazebo and ROS Control!</p>
                         </div>
                     </div>
                 </div>